 At this year’s WWDC 2017 conference, Apple announced macOS 10.13 High Sierra to the world.
 This latest version of the operating system that runs on Macs and MacBooks comes with a number of great new features.

 The final release of macOS 10.13 High Sierra will be available Autumn 2017.
-However, if you can’t wait that long, there are ways to get macOS 10.13 High Sierra early.
+However, if you can’t wait that long, there is now a way to get macOS 10.13 High Sierra early.

-This does involve downloading and installing the early Developer Preview (and later Public Beta) versions of macOS 10.13 High Sierra, which won’t include all of the features of the final release – but will possibly come with bugs and errors while the software is being finalised.
+This does involve downloading and installing the early Public Beta version of macOS 10.13 High Sierra, which won’t include all of the features of the final release – but will possibly come with bugs and errors while the software is being finalized.

 If you don’t want your Mac or Macbook crashing at random times while you’re working, we’d strongly recommend waiting until the final stable release of macOS 10.13 High Sierra later this year.

-At this early stage you will need to enrol in the Apple Developer Program, which requires a payment of $100 (about £69, AU$140).
-This will allow you to download and install the macOS 10.13 High Sierra Developer Preview.
+At this early stage you will need to enroll in the Apple Beta Software Program, which you can reach via this link.
+This will allow you to download and install the macOS 10.13 High Sierra Public Beta.

-Back up your Mac before installing macOS 10.13 High Sierra Developer Preview
+Back up your Mac before installing macOS 10.13 High Sierra Public Beta

 Whenever you upgrade your operating system – and especially when you’re trying out a beta version – we highly recommend backing up the files on your Mac, so if anything goes wrong you can quickly restore your machine to its previous working order.

-So before you download and install macOS 10.13 High Sierra, make sure your Mac is backed up.
+So before you download and install the macOS 10.13 High Sierra Public Beta, make sure your Mac is backed up.
 For information on how to do this, head over to our ultimate guide to backing up your Mac.

-How to enroll in the Apple Developer Program
+How to enroll in the Apple Beta Software Program

-If you really want to try out the macOS 10.13 High Sierra Developer Preview, and you’re not currently enrolled in Apple’s Developer Program, then go to the Apple Developer Program enrollment webpage, which will show you everything you need to sign up.
+If you really want to try out the macOS 10.13 High Sierra Public Beta, and you’re not currently enrolled in Apple’s Beta Software Program, then go to the above bulleted link, which we'll put again right here.

-You'll need an Apple ID, and provide your basic personal information.
-Click the 'Start Your Enrollment' to begin and then follow the instructions.
-Remember, you'll need to pay $100 (about £69, AU$140) to enroll.
+You'll need an Apple ID, and to provide your basic personal information.
+Click the 'Sign Up' to begin and then follow the instructions.